samikoz/raytracer/README.md

 - Groups have been implemented for grouping but not for bounding boxes
 - For textures, look whether can group Mapping parameter together with IPoint in one class.
 Could then pass this class to texture.colourAt and also implement matrix-transformations for it.
+- Can implement simplified form of finding refractive indices.
+Allow for specification which refindex algorithm one wants.
+Probably that would lead to some RayHitFactory implementation.
+- Awkwardness: